Metroid: Other M: Reception

 Heavy criticism was directed toward the script, dialogue, and cutscene length.
 McShea felt that the unskippable cutscenes and "the overabundance of story in Other M were a negative deviation from Metroid tradition".
 Kollar states that they "often run as long as 15 minutes, exhausting players with repetition of obvious plot points and overwrought dialogue as mature and interesting as a teenager's diary".
 Justin Haywald of 1UP.com complained that as the game progresses "instead of getting more of the things that work [combat], you get more of the things you don't care about [overwrought story]".
 Donlan notes that the plot is considered as "the future's dumbest soap opera".
 Wolinsky echoes the misgivings about Samus' immaturity, petulant behavior, and misguided loyalty.
 Tae K. Kim of GamePro writes that while the story and Samus' monologues did not compel them, "it helped contextualize her entire existence" which developed the character to "an actual human being who's using the vastness of space to try and put some distance between herself and the past".
-Contrarily, Haywald found the portrayal "lifeless and boring" and "nonsensical".
-G4tv's Abbie Heppe was critical on Samus's portrayal; she wrote that Samus "cannot possibly wield the amount of power she possesses unless directed to by a man", and found that her anxiety attack cannot be reconciled with her previous portrayals.
+Contrarily, Haywald found the portrayal "lifeless", "boring" and "nonsensical".
+G4TV's Abbie Heppe was critical on Samus's portrayal; she wrote that Samus "cannot possibly wield the amount of power she possesses unless directed to by a man", and found that her anxiety attack cannot be reconciled with her previous portrayals.